ViktorPopp/vinc.cc/src/now.html.md

 # Now

-- Living on an old farm in a forest of Brittany since 2018
+- Living in a small town in southern Denmark
 - Playing with my [hobby operating system][1]
 - Enjoying the winter weather